1)

 request for a small additional charge.

-images, one of the exterior and one of the interior, when applicable, are
+of the exterior and one of the interior, when applicable, are provided on one

 6)